The Church of St. George, Portland, Dorset, England

-We arrived at St. George on Portland on a wonderfully sunny afternoon with bright blue skies but within an hour cloud had descended.
-It was a rather strange experience to watch as and the church disappeared!
+We arrived at St. George on Portland on a wonderfully sunny afternoon with bright blue skies but an hour later cloud suddenly descended.
+It was a rather strange experience to watch as and the church disappeared before our eyes!
 The atmosphere was palpable and we must admit that if we were not used to being in graveyards, it would have been quite eerie to say the least.
 We suppose being on an island next to the sea this is a regular occurence but something we had not experienced so quickly before.

 The church building is quite different from others we have visited, being a very smart Georgian style, and is now under the care of the Churches Conservation Trust.
 See their website at: CCT.
 They are used to visitors to the church and while we were there a volunteer there who was full of enthusiasm and knowledge and told us of many things about the building we might otherwise have missed.

-Three parts of the church are listed for their historic value and information about the listings can be found at the Historic England website (formerly English Heritage):
+Three parts of the church are listed for their historic value and information about the listings can be found at the Historic England website:

 The church building is Grade I - St. George listing The lych gate is GV II - Lych Gate listing The graveyard wall is Grade II listed - Graveyard Wall listing.